oberpierre/portfolio/README.md

 - Docker Compose (`npm run dev:docker`) serves the site through nginx at `http://localhost:$PORT` (configurable via `.build/.env`)
 - The container automatically syncs changes from the `public/` directory, providing a production-like environment with proper error pages, redirects, and live changes from development.

+> ⚠️ **Note**: There is a limitation with Hugo's watch mode and Docker Compose's develop attributes where stale files (deleted or renamed files) are not automatically removed.
+These pages will still be served until manually cleaned from the `public/` directory (or by restarting `npm run dev` which clears the `public/` directory) and the container is restarted.

 ### Code Formatting

 This project uses [Prettier](https://prettier.io/) for code formatting to maintain consistent code style across all files.